 Gentamicin is toxic to certain kidney cells.
 It is excreted in the urine, which results in the kidney cells of a person being treated with gentamicin being almost constantly bathed in gentamicin.
 When gentamicin is given for too long, or at too high a dose, progressive kidney failure frequently occurs.
 As the kidneys fail, less gentamicin is excreted.
 This leads to a higher concentration of gentamicin in the bloodstream, which may further damage the kidneys.
 Once the kidney begins to fail in a person receiving gentamicin, further kidney damage may quickly ensue if the gentamicin dose is not adjusted or discontinued.
-Kidney failure induced by gentamicin is often reversible, or partially reversible, unlike most of gentamicin’s side effects.
+Kidney failure induced by gentamicin is often reversible, or partially reversible, unlike most of gentamicin’s other side effects.

-Symptoms of Kidney Damage
+Symptoms of kidney damage:

 According to Mayoclinic.com, signs of kidney damage can include:

 Most people who are on gentamicin do not experience these symptoms until late in the process.
 Therefore, it is critical that kidney function be measured to detect early nephrotoxicity.

 See articles and resources listed below for more details and information:

 Keith S. Douglass & Associates, LLP